MenheraBot/MenheraBot/README.md

 ### Lot of Commands

-She has many features, with **7 categories of commands**, including many action commands, image and fun commands, economy, her main funcionality: **RPG** and much more
+She has many features, with **7 categories of commands**, including many action commands, image and fun commands, economy, her main functionality: **RPG** and much more

 ## Support